aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 ### Job Data Management

-- [`handleSkip`](components/ChatInterface.tsx:59): Navigates to the job board page when job data is available.
+- [`handleGoToJobBoard`](components/ChatInterface.tsx:122): Navigates to the job board page.
+- [`handlePauseAndView`](components/ChatInterface.tsx:91): Pauses conversation and fetches the most recent job for preview in a modal.
-- **Job Data Polling**: useEffect hook that polls `/api/jobs` endpoint every 2 seconds to check for newly created jobs during the session.
+- **Job Data Polling**: useEffect hook that polls `/api/jobs` endpoint every 5 seconds to check for newly created jobs during the session.
 - **Session Tracking**: Tracks session start time and filters jobs created after session initialization.
+- **Job Preview Modal**: Displays extracted job details in a modal overlay when paused, allowing users to resume conversation or navigate to job board.

 ### UI and Effects